8 Super Creative, Crazy Effective Display Ad Ideas

 Rest assured, despite the not so favorable odds, you CAN design super-creative ads that break through the noise and captivate viewers, ultimately scoring clicks for your business.
-Here are 8 creative, effective image ad ideas to explore, using real examples from our own marketing campaigns and client accounts and backed by real data.
+Here are 8 creative, effective image ad ideas to explore, using real display ad examples from our own marketing campaigns and client accounts and backed by real data.

 Creative Display Ad Tip #1: Consider Your Venue

 It’s critical that you consider the platform on which you are displaying an ad before you design it.
 When it comes to social ads, you’re not just competing with other paid content, you’re competing with the users’ entire social network.

 WordStream’s Paid Social Specialist, Brett McHale, says that social ads should “blend in AND stand out” on the page.
 Sounds pretty contradictory, huh?
 He goes on to explain that social content should be contextually relevant (meaning that it doesn’t look like an advertisement) and still grab readers’ attention with entertaining images and design elements like contrasting colors and negative space.

 Using stock photos in social media ads will kill your performance.
 Instead, we recommend following Krista Neher’s “three R” strategy to drive your social content.
 Use real pictures of real things taken by real people.
 You can even solicit photos from your audience to use in these ads.